getinstachip/vpm/README.md

   - `version`: User-specified version of the dependency
   - `alias`: Alias for the dependency
   - `modules`: List of modules in the dependency, including submodule dependencies
-  - `branch`: Branch of repository the dependency is on
+  - `branch`: Branch of the repository the dependency is on
   - `commit`: Commit hash of the repository the dependency is on &nbsp;
 - `[dev-dependencies]`: Contains the development dependencies for the library/project